samfargo/townscout/docs/VM_spec.md

 - 200 GB boot disk leaves room for OSM PBFs, parquet outputs, temp files.
 - Startup scripts execute on **every** boot, so updating metadata + starting the instance is enough to kick off a new run.
 - You can bake this into a custom image to avoid apt/venv work each run.

+### 3.1 Error Handling

+The startup script includes several layers of error handling:

+1. **Guaranteed Shutdown:** A `trap cleanup_and_shutdown EXIT` ensures the VM always shuts down, even if the script fails.

+2. **Error Logging:** All errors are logged with timestamps and uploaded to GCS before shutdown.

+3. **Error Markers:** If the script fails, a `startup_error.txt` file is uploaded to `${RESULTS_PREFIX}`, which the orchestrator detects.

+4. **Package Recovery:** The script attempts to fix broken package installations automatically:
+   - Clears corrupted apt cache if `apt-get update` fails
+   - Runs `apt-get install --fix-broken` before installing new packages
+   - Retries package installation if the first attempt fails

+5. **Build Logs:** All output from `make` commands is captured in `build.log` and uploaded even on failure.

+When a failure occurs:
+- The orchestrator detects `startup_error.txt` and exits with an error
+- Partial logs are displayed in the terminal
+- Serial logs are saved to `logs/remote_runs/<RUN_ID>-serial.log`
+- The VM shuts down cleanly, preventing stuck instances

 ---